About the "Include in 'Conversions'" setting

 The default setting for most conversion actions is to include data in the “Conversions” column.

-The “Include in ‘Conversions’” setting does not affect conversions from universal app campaigns for in-app actions.
-To control how you bid toward in-app actions for universal app campaigns, and which of these conversions are reported, use the “Campaign optimization” setting in campaign setup.
+The “Include in ‘Conversions’” setting does not affect conversions from App campaigns for in-app actions.
+To control how you bid toward in-app actions for App campaigns, and which of these conversions are reported, use the “Campaign optimization” setting in campaign setup.

 - Sign in to your AdWords account.